Interoute: History

-Interoute was founded in 1995 and restructured into its current form amidst the collapse of the telecommunications sector.
+Interoute was founded in 1995 by John Mittens who also initiated the i21 pan-European network before resigning in 2000.
+During the collapse of the telecommunications sector in 2001 the company was restructured into its current form.
 Four weeks after its holding company i-21 Holdings Ltd., went into administration, Interoute Telecommunications also went by its main supplier, Alcatel.
 A team led by Chairman and CEO James Kinsella undertook extensive restructuring and sold its traditional telephony operations in order to concentrate exclusively on network and Internet services.
 A final settlement with Alcatel was reached, effective February 2003.

 The core of Interoute's assets is a purpose-built network spanning the European Union.
 That physical infrastructure was supplemented through a series of acquisitions.
 Interoute acquired the Ebone portion of the KPNQwest NV network from receivers McStay Luby in July 2002.
 The deal transferred eight high-capacity metropolitan area networks (MANs) into Interoute's ownership, at a cost rumoured to be a fraction of the €645 million KPNQwest paid for it.
 In November 2002, The Daily Telegraph reported that Interoute was hit by £310 million debt.
 Between 2003 and 2007 Interoute acquired a number of businesses, including: Virtue Broadcasting's Media Services Division, to expand its value-added services portfolio; Central European Communications Holdings BV (CECOM) and its operating subsidiaries in Czech Republic, Slovakia, Hungary, Austria, Germany, Poland and Romania, which extended its footprint in the CEE; the European operations of hosting provider VIA NET.WORKS; and PSINet's European operations in Germany, France, Belgium, Netherlands and Switzerland; plus Managed Services businesses in Sweden and Bulgaria.
 More recently (Oct 2014), they acquired Vtesse Group to expand their cloud services portfolio across the UK.

 In September 2015, Interoute announced plans to acquire Easynet (MDNX) for £402m.